ogzhncyln/UnityRLBridge/README.md

 agent_name = bridge.agent_names[agent_index]
 ```

+`bridge.send_action(agent_name,continuous_actions,discrete_actions)` It is a function used to send actions to the environment.
+It takes parameters of type string for agent_name and lists for continuous_actions and discrete_actions.

+`bridge.reset(agent_name)` It is used to reset the environment.
+It only takes the parameter agent_name, which is of type string.

+`bridge.close_connection()` It is used to disconnect the connection.

 ### Unity Side ###
 To use the RLBridge package in Unity, first create an empty GameObject, and then add the `Bridge.cs` script to this GameObject.
 Below are some features described for the Bridge script.